finos/FDC3/docs/api-bridging/spec.md

   * Advise on whether other agents report to users on connect/disconnect events?
 * Add new terms and acronyms to FDC3 glossary and ensure they are defined in this spec's introduction
 * Add RFC 4122 - https://datatracker.ietf.org/doc/html/rfc4122 to FDC3 references page
+* Add a response collation example to generic messaging protocol

 ## Implementing a Desktop Agent Bridge